 Least Squares Filtering and Smoothing, including Savitzky-Golay

-This page describes filtering using a least squares curve fit to the data over time, including the Savitzky-Golay filter.
+This page describes filtering using a least squares curve fit to the data over time, including the Savitzky-Golay smoother and an analogous filter.
 This page is part of the section on

 Filtering that is part of